Weeb-Devs/Laffey/README.md

     - Retry amount `retry amount when the node encounted error.
 Default is 3`
     - Retry delay `delay for each retry.
 Default is 1000 (1s)`
     - Secure `wether your node use ssl connection.
 Default is false`
+- Debug `for more information in console`
+- Auto resume delay `how many ms do you want to add a delay between guild on auto resume`

 **Note**
-- Why use ksoft.si api and not other?
+- Why use ksoft.si API and not other?
 Because other modules are bad and we have to provide a very specific title which is ksoft.si didn't

 ## Available music sources:
 - youtube`*`